cameronjamesw/horizons_backend/TESTING.md

 - `horizons_backend/permissions.py`: no errors found
 - `horizons_backend/settings.py`: no errors found
+  + On lines 74 and 175 the character length is too long.
+This is becasue in both instances there characters are part of a URL and I don't want to risk breaking them.
 - `horizons_backend/serializers.py`: no errors found
 - `horizons_backend/urls.py`: no errors found
 - `horizons_backend/views.py`: no errors found